1988–89 Montreal Canadiens season: Philadelphia Flyers vs. Montreal Canadiens

 Montreal wins best-of-seven series 4 games to 2.

-Stanley Cup finals
+Stanley Cup Final

 Montreal Canadiens vs. Calgary Flames

-The Stanley Cup Finals was decided between the top two teams during the 1988–89 NHL regular season.
+The Stanley Cup Final was decided between the top two teams during the 1988–89 NHL regular season.
 Co-captain Lanny McDonald scored the second Flames goal in Game 6.
 This turned out to be the last goal in his Hockey Hall of Fame career because he retired during the following off-season.
 Doug Gilmour scored two goals in the third period, including the eventual game and Cup winner to cement the victory for the Flames.